Box Tree Moth

 Management

-Manual removal of box tree moth life stages on the plant is an option, although it could be labor-intensive, depending on the infestation level.
+Manual removal of box tree moth and any of its life stages on the plant is an easy option, though labor-intensive depending on the infestation level.

-Pruning infested branches, or cutting the whole boxwood down to its base if heavily damaged are also recommended, but infested clippings/parts should be double-bagged for disposal to prevent further spread.
+If it is heavily infested, either pruning infested branches, or cutting the whole boxwood down to its base is recommended.
+However, caterpillars are able to pupate and overwinter outside the plant, so the debris around the ground should also be removed.
+Any infested clippings, parts or debris should be double-bagged for disposal to prevent further spread.

 Contact Information